realm/realm-java/ESOF-docs/Software Design.md

 ![Deployment Diagram](https://github.com/renatoabreu11/realm-java/blob/master/ESOF-docs/Resources/Deployment%20Diagram.png)

 This deployment diagram illustrates how the devices sync with one another without conficts.
+By operating like this, Realm works smoothly as a distributed system and is able become part of larger systems.

 ## Process View <a name="process"></a>